JanNiklasSchaefer/IV-SSAS-Traffic-Light-System/task4/README.md

 - Example: `http://gruppe8-time-service.gruppe8-shared-services.svc.cluster.local:80`
 - Example: `http://gruppe8-tcc-auth-service.gruppe8-auth-services.svc.cluster.local:80`

+**Note:** Service-to-service communication currently uses HTTP.
+TLS for service-to-service communication will be handled by Kubernetes/Service Mesh (e.g., Istio, Linkerd) in future tasks, not at the application level.

 ### Connecting Clients to Kubernetes Cluster

 If your services are deployed in Kubernetes, you have two options to connect clients: